Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 ## Code Validation

-The W3C Markup Validator and the W3C CSS Validator were used to validate the HTML and CSS files in the project and to check there were no syntax errors.
+The W3C Markup Validator and the W3C CSS Validator were used to validate the HTML and CSS files in the project and check there were no syntax errors.
 The following shows the results for each page:

 [W3C Markup Validator](https://validator.w3.org/)

 - An error across all pages for lack of heading in section element
   - Replaced all section elements with div elements instead
 - contact.html displayed a warning for unnecessary use of the type attribute in JavaScript resources
-  - Removed the type attribute from the script tag
+  - Removed the type attribute from the script tag in contact.html
 - add_word.html and edit_word.html displayed a warning for the use of type attribute on a textarea element
   - Removed the type attribute from all textarea elements
 - dictionary.html and profile.html displayed a warning for the use of a div element within a ul element